LiveGTech/OS-Updates/README.md

 ```

 ## Building a release
-To build a release, you'll first need to edit the `release.json` file to include the release information.
+To build a release, you'll first need to edit the `release.json` file to include the release information (see [system update docs](https://docs.liveg.tech/?product=gshell&page=updates.md))).
 You'll also need to supply some extra files (such as the gShell executable for different architectures) and put them in the `files` directory.
 Once complete, run:

 ```
 ./buildrelease